grapeot/blog/content/writing-and-video-en.md

 Tags: English, Reflection
 Slug: writing-and-video-en
 Translation: writing-and-video.html
+Summary: Videos are terrible for learning—can't skim, search, or navigate easily.
+Yet creators make millions because video makes the "author" tangible, lowering the barrier to payment.
+Articles hide the author behind ideas.
 ---

 I've always been puzzled by why content creators on platforms like YouTube or Bilibili, like Ali Abdaal or MoneyXYZ, are incredibly popular and earn a lot of money.
 In my view, videos are a particularly poor tool for learning.